-LUKB's regulatory tier-1 ratio equaled 15.9% as of June 30, 2017 and we expect it to remain stable over time, given the further capitalization levels of annual profits.
-The regulatory leverage ratio was 7.6%, well above the regulatory minimum of 3%.
-We consider these measures to be comparable with other Swiss cantonal banks.
+LUKB's regulatory tier-1 ratio equaled 15.9% as of June 30, 2018, and we expect it to remain at a similar level over time, given further partial capitalization of annual profits outbalanced by the growth in RWAs.
+For the majority of cantonal banks that we rate, our RAC ratio is higher than the regulatory Tier 1 ratio, mainly reflecting the fact that our risk weights assigned to the Swiss residential mortgages--which dominate loan books of the cantonal banks--are lower than those required by the Swiss regulator.

 We understand that solid capitalization remains one of LUKB's strategic targets, and we believe that the canton remains supportive of keeping LUKB's capital at the current level, allowing some flexibility on the dividend payout ratio.
-We expect LUKB to maintain its 50%-60% dividend payout ratio over the next two years (55% in 2016) and to preserve sufficient internal capital generation to finance loan growth.
-We understand, however, that, unlike other cantonal banks, LUKB faces higher constraints in its ongoing build-up of capital, because it needs to provide its private stockholders with reasonable returns on equity.
+We expect LUKB to maintain its 50%-60% dividend payout ratio over the next two years (52% in 2017) and to preserve sufficient internal capital generation to finance loan growth over the cycle.
+We understand, however, that, unlike other cantonal banks, LUKB faces higher constraints in its ongoing buildup of capital, because it needs to provide its private stockholders with reasonable returns on equity.